reddmetrics/cartodb-clj/README.md

 # About

-The cartodb-clj project is a Clojure client for [CartoDB](http://cartodb.com).
-It's available on [Clojars](https://clojars.org/cartodb-clj) as a dependency:
+A simple Clojure client for [CartoDB](http://cartodb.com) with OAuth support.
+It's available on [Clojars](https://clojars.org/cartodb-clj) as a dependency for both Leinigen and Maven:

 ### Leiningen